 Your dentist or hygienist will also discuss dietary habits that may be affecting your ability to achieve results.
 Coffee, smoking and acidic foods are just a few of the many things you may be consuming that prevent you from getting a whiter smile.

 If you attempt to whiten your teeth without properly following the directions you can damage your gums.
-Some people find it tempting to leave whitening strips on longer than the recommended time to get “quicker” results, but this leads to painful and irritated gums that may require treatment.
+Some people find it tempting to leave tooth whitening strips on longer than the recommended time to get “quicker” results, but this leads to painful and irritated gums that may require treatment.
+Leaving strips on for too long can also wear down your tooth enamel and cause even more irritation to your teeth.

 If your teeth are naturally sensitive teeth whitening may increase sensitivity.
-Your dentist can give you tips on how to counter sensitivity as a result of whitening or prevent extreme sensitivity from occurring by using thicker peroxide gels and desensitizers like potassium nitrate and fluoride.
+Your dentist can give you tips on how to counter sensitivity as a result of tooth bleaching or prevent extreme tooth sensitivity from occurring by using thicker hydrogen peroxide gels and desensitizers like potassium nitrate and fluoride.

 Dentists also use a dental dam over your gums to protect them during the whitening process.

 Teeth whitening may not be for everyone because of the products used.
 Your dentist can determine if you should proceed with a teeth whitening procedure.
-For example, pregnant or nursing women should defer the procedure, so they don’t inadvertently expose themselves to any chemicals.
+For example, pregnant or nursing women should defer the procedure, so they don’t inadvertently expose themselves to any chemicals in the whitening solution.

-Professional teeth whitening services utilize higher dosages of peroxide and carbamide so your teeth may whiten quickly.
+Professional teeth whitening services utilize a high concentration of peroxide and carbamide bleaching gel so your teeth whiten faster.
 Some dentists also use a laser after applying the bleaching agent to heat it and speed up the whitening process even more.
+Office treatment outranks all other whiteners, from whitening toothpaste to take-home whitening trays.

-At-home kits do not always ensure you will receive even coloration throughout your smile, especially if you overuse the products.
+At-home bleaching products do not always ensure you will receive even coloration throughout your smile, especially if you overuse the whitening system.
 If you have composite or porcelain dental crowns, they may not whiten with the rest of your teeth.
-Your dentist can prevent unevenness from occurring and provide an exact match to your dental structure.
+Professional cosmetic dentistry can prevent unevenness from occurring and provide an exact match to your dental structure.

 Professional teeth whitening is a safer and more effective method.
-Do not risk your dental health and consult a professional before attempting any at-home treatments.
+Do not risk your dental health and consult a professional dental office before attempting any at-home treatments.